Our Mission is to facilitate Stem Cell Therapy for Veterans and First Responders |

 After editing our 3rd edition of Perinatal Stem Cells in 2011, we decided it was time to create a non-profit and to hold a conference.
 The International Perinatal Stem Cell Society, Inc was incorporated in May 2013.

-We held additional conferences in 2018, 2019, and 2020 in Salt Lake City, UT.
-The March 2020 conference was one of the last events that took place prior to Covid changing the world.
 In 2020, we had a second and larger conference planned to take place in May in Prague, Czech Republic which had to be cancelled due to Covid-19.
+Everyone who planned to attend this conference was going to head to Paris for the ICST conference.

 In 2022, we held a conference in Fort Lauderdale, FL.

-Throughout the 10 years of its existence, the International Perinatal Stem Cell Society has focused on working with industry and regulators to bring the field of Perinatal Stem Cells and Tissue regenerative medicine products to patients.
+Throughout the 14 years of its existence, the International Perinatal Stem Cell Society has focused on working with industry and regulators to bring the field of Perinatal Stem Cells and Tissue regenerative medicine products to patients.
+We are now bringing stem cell therapies to Veterans and First Responders.

 Become a Member